seismoelectricman/FDFE_elastic_iso/README.md

 **FDFE_elastic_iso** is a software package for computing the propagation of elastic wave in isotropic media using a **frequency domain finite-element method (FDFE) based on variational principles**.

-Traditional finite element approaches for simulating the propagation of elastic wave require the weak formulation.
-In contrast, **FDFE_elastic_iso** models the propagation of the elastic wave in isotropic media in the framework of variational principles.
+Traditional finite-element approaches for simulating elastic wave propagation require a weak formulation of the governing equations.
+In contrast, **FDFE_elastic_iso** models wave propagation in isotropic media within a variational-principles framework.
 By constructing an appropriate functional, solving the governing equations becomes equivalent to finding its stationary value under given boundary conditions.
-This approach propose an alternative finite element framwork to simulate the propagation of seismic waves and may could serve as a new tool for wave modeling and full waveform inversion.
+This approach proposes an alternative finite-element framework for simulating seismic wave propagation and may serve as a new tool for wave modeling and full-waveform inversion.

 This software is designed for studies of **seismic wave simulation and propagation in heterogeneous isotropic media**.